 There are three different common ways to consume cannabis: by mouth, inhalation and topicals.

-To consume by ingestion, consumers will turn to edibles and tinctures.
+To consume by ingestion, consumers will turn to edibles and infused drops.
 For beginners, this might be a good (and delicious) place to start.

 To consume by inhalation, consumers will use pipes, bongs, joints, blunts, or even hookahs.
 Vaporizing with vape pens and cartridges is another popular inhalation method.